So we prepared the most complete list of all RPA use cases/application areas and categorized them to in 5 buckets:

 Common business processes and activites

-Every business needs to sell to survive. issues in the operations side of selling can result in customer complaints or selling at reduced prices due to clerical errors.
+Every business needs to sell to survive. issues in the operations side of selling are costly, they can result in customer complaints or selling at reduced prices due to clerical errors.

 With a fully automated procure-to-pay, you can ensure that procurement best practices are followed and there’s a single source of truth for all transactions.